 “No,” I said so fast I surprised even myself.
 “I’ve got… issues… but staying away doesn’t help.”

 “I see,” he said, giving me a tentative smile.
 “How about we take it easy, hmm?
-I’d like to get to know you better… There aren’t many guys my age I know around here, so… I’d like us to be friends.”
+I’d like to get to know you better… There are not many guys my age I know around here, so… I’d like us to be friends.”

 “Why me?”
 I asked.
 “I’m a mess…”

-“Because I was a mess too,” he said, and I could almost see a shadow flickering in his eyes for a moment.
+“Because I was a mess too,” he said, and I could see shadows flickering in his eyes for a moment.
 “Spent a fortune on therapy to become this semi-balanced guy you’re looking at right now.”

 “Only semi-balanced?”
 I asked.